edybsett/pdftk-lite/README.md

 Please fork the project and edit to your liking!

 Please support the official creators of the PDF Tool Kit, PDF Labs here: https://www.pdflabs.com/

+Known Issues:
+-Files with a multi word name separated by whitespace will send errors.